DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

    - You could add the modes to the main menu or provide them in an options screen (access from main menu) or game type screen (after menu, before game starts).
 4. Maybe create a deadly fruit that appears, is a terrifying hazard, and then disappears for a bit before appearing somewhere else.

+### Delivery
+Clean and zip the solution (as we do for assessments), email your zip to your lecturer by the end of Sunday.

 <!--
 ## Extra session this week